Jay Haas: Professional career

-At the 2022 Zurich Classic, he at 68 team with his son Bill became the oldest golfer ever to make the cut.
-His son Bill made birdie at the final hole to preserve a place in golf history.
+At the 2022 Zurich Classic, at the age of 68, he teamed up with his son Bill and became the oldest golfer ever to make the cut.

+Personal life

 Haas comes from a distinguished family of golfers.
 He is a nephew of 1968 Masters winner Bob Goalby, and has several other relations in golf including his second son Bill who has played on the PGA Tour since 2006.
 His oldest son Jay Jr., brother Jerry Haas, and brother-in-law Dillard Pruitt also played on the PGA Tour.

-He was voted the 2006 Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
-In February 2005, he received the Payne Stewart Award, and in April 2005, he received the Murray Award for his cooperation with the media.

-Haas currently resides in Greenville, South Carolina.
+Haas resides in Greenville, South Carolina.